GongT/km.js/server-tools/server-express/docs/server-express.api.md

     ThirdParty = 1
 }

-// Warning: (ae-missing-release-tag) "setApplicationRootUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "terminate404" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function setApplicationRootUrl(base: string): void;
+export function terminate404(message?: string, extraData?: string): Handler;

-// Warning: (ae-missing-release-tag) "terminate404" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "terminate404Js" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function terminate404(message?: string, extraData?: string): Handler;
+export function terminate404Js(script: string): Handler;

 // (No @packageDocumentation comment for this package)